 Is Giraffe Manor Worth the Cost?

-The Karen Blixen Suite (Main Manor): $3,993 USD (based on 2 adults and 2 children)
+- The Karen Blixen Suite (Main Manor): $3,993 USD (for 2 adults and 2 children)

-Finch Hatton Suite (Garden Manor): $3,594 USD (based on 2 adults and 2 children)
+- The Finch Hatton Suite (Garden Manor): $3,594 USD (for 2 adults and 2 children)

-I chose to stay in the Betty, a superior room on the second floor of the Main Manor House.
-It was lovely.
-It had a four-poster bed, art deco-style bathroom, a large terrace, and came stocked with giraffe treats.
-One of the perks of this room is being able to feed the giraffes from the terrace.
-The rates at Giraffe Manor are inclusive of most things.
-Rates include transfers to/ from the airport or your Nairobi hotel and transportation around the immediate area between check-in and check-out.
+I stayed in the Betty superior room, located on the second floor of the Main Manor House.
+It was charming, with a four-poster bed, an art-deco-style bathroom, and a spacious terrace stocked with giraffe treats.
+One of the highlights of staying in this room is the ability to feed the giraffes directly from the terrace.

 What to Expect at Giraffe Manor